Joshuailuma/Own-Your-Property-Next-JS/README.md

 ![screenshot1](https://github.com/Joshuailuma/Helping-Hand/blob/main/screenshot1.png?raw=true)

-5. Follow the intructions on the page by filling in the necessary details, uploading an image of the property and clicking the buttons below accordignly.
+5. Follow the intructions on the page by filling in the necessary details, uploading an image of the property and clicking the buttons below accordingly.

 - After clicking `Upload to blockchain` button, please wait for confirmation from the blockhain before `approving the property`.
 This might take more than 2 minutes to complete depending on the state of the blockchain.
   ![screenshot2](https://github.com/Joshuailuma/Helping-Hand/blob/main/screenshot1.png?raw=true)